How the Licensing Relationship Works

 Plans and Implements the Change

-• CEO defines the problem
+• CEO or Divisonal Manager defines the problem

 • Managers and their teams plan and implement a change project to address the problem